1. Curriculum Vitae Overview

 Associations and Affiliations or Clubs and Memberships

 List any memberships in university/student clubs, academic associations or professional associations.
-They do not have to be directly relevant to your area of research interest.
+They do not have to be directly relevant to your areas of research interest.
 Indicate your title (e.g. member, VP Marketing), organization name, institution or city, date.
 Provide a brief description, which includes the skills you used and the results you achieved.

 Professional Experience (Paid Work)